gisogrimm/tascartutorials/sensors/README.md

 ```
 Ensure that JACK server is running (e.g., start it with `qjackctl &`).

-See section 2.2 "Network remote control via OSC" of the TASCAR manual.
+Further information on controlling TASCAR via the OSC protocol can be found in Section 2.2 "Network remote control via OSC" of the [TASCAR manual](https://www.tascar.org/manual.pdf).

 ## Step 1: Connect sensors

-You will be using a Qualisys motion capture system and a self-made IMU/EOG sensor.
+You will be using a self-made sensor combining an Inertial Measurement Unit (IMU) to capture head movement and an Electrooculogram (EOG) to measure eye orientation.
+If you are currently in the Gesture Lab you can use a Qualisys motion capture system in addition, which uses multiple cameras to track the movement of reflective markers attached to a head-mounted crown.
 Look at file `sensorinterface.tsc`.
 Start TASCAR.
 Load it into TASCAR and use `dump_osc 9877` in a terminal to see which OSC messages are arriving.
 You can stop the process with `Ctrl-C` (or `Strg-C` on a German keyboard).

 Use command line tool `tascar_lslsl` to check which LSL streams are available in the lab.